-The department regulates wood burning in residential fireplaces and wood stoves during periods of high particulate matter (dust), carbon monoxide or ozone pollution, when air quality monitoring or forecasting indicate that air quality standards are likely to be exceeded.
-The following list contains exemptions to this regulation under County Ordinance P-26 for certain conditions.
-If you need an exemption for your residential fireplace or wood stove, call the department at 602-506-6010.
+The Maricopa County Air Quality Department (MCAQD) regulates wood burning in residential fireplaces and wood stoves during periods of high particulate matter (dust), carbon monoxide or ozone pollution, and when air quality monitoring or forecasting indicate that air quality standards are likely to be exceeded.
+See County Ordinance P-26 for exemptions and additional information.
+To request an exemption for your residential fireplace or wood stove, call MCAQD at 602-506-6010.

 Residential Sole Source of Heat Exemption